matklad/abont/README.md

     documents: Vec<Document>,
 }

-/// Prompt is a special singleton split used for the primary interraction with the user.
+/// Prompt is a special singleton split used for the primary interaction with the user.
 /// Think command palette, `M-x`, or, indeed, shell's prompt.
 Maybe we want to display it at the
 /// bottom, like in Emacs, or maybe we want to popup it front and center. struct Prompt {